 Setting up a trust

 If you plan to use your property for business and/or plan to purchase a business, setting up a Mexican corporation is the right thing to do.
-The costs to these are different than those of a bank trust and you can learn about them here.
+The costs to these are different than those of a bank trust.